 The site selected for the lighthouse had been named Cayo Sombrero by the Spanish, but was also known as Dry Bank since part of the reef frequently protruded above the water.
 A red and white barrel, mounted atop a thirty-six-foot iron pole, had been placed on the treacherous reef as a day beacon in 1852, the same year Congress appropriated $35,000 to start work on the lighthouse.
-Two years later, Meade submitted a budget for the Sombrero Key Lighthouse.
-The tower’s foundation would consist of eight iron piles placed at the corners of an octagon and driven through massive cast-iron disks to a depth of ten feet, with a ninth at the center, just as at Carysfort Reef.
+Two years later, Meade submitted plans and a budget for Sombrero Key Lighthouse.
+The tower’s foundation would consist of eight iron piles placed at the corners of an octagon and driven through massive cast-iron disks to a depth of ten feet, with a ninth pile at the center, just as at Carysfort Reef.
 Part of the concern in building an iron reef tower was how the piles near the water line would hold up to the alternating exposure to water and air.
 After calculating the necessary diameter of the foundation piles required to support the tower, Meade figured an extra inch should be added for every one hundred years the tower would stand.
 For further protection against corrosion, all iron that would normally be exposed to salt water was galvanized.
 Meade’s estimated cost for the lighthouse was $107,641.46.

 The iron parts for the lighthouse were manufactured by I.P.
 Morris and Company in Philadelphia and then shipped to Duck Key, which would serve as the headquarters for the project.
-Preparation work began at the site in 1856, after Congress had provided $65,000 the previous year to continue the project, but a hurricane swept through the area on August 29, ruining the temporary platform.
+Preparation work began at the site in 1856, after Congress had provided $65,000 the previous year to continue the project, but a hurricane swept through the area on August 27 and 28, ruining the temporary platform.
 Work began anew the following year.
 Six sections of pilings, supported by cross braces, ran from the foundation pilings to the lantern room.
-A one-story, square keepers’ dwelling, built of quarter-inch boiler iron and consisting of four rooms, was built on a platform at the bottom of the second section of pilings, forty feet above the water.
+A one-story, thirty-foot-square keepers’ dwelling, built of quarter-inch boiler iron and consisting of four rooms, was built on a platform at the bottom of the second section of pilings, forty feet above the water.
 The keepers could access the lantern room via an enclosed central circular stairway, or descend to the water using a ladder.
 With a focal plane of 142 feet, Sombrero Key Lighthouse is the tallest of Florida’s six reef lights.

 We saw nothing more of him or the boat until August 6th at 10:00 A.M.
 We discovered the boat was coming from Hogg Key.
 It was blowing fresh and began to be getting squally.
 At 10:30 we saw the boat when it was struck by a squall and instantly capsized.
 After a few minutes, the squall passed over.
 We saw the man floating on the collapsed boom and the sail of the boat.
 The boat was capsized, still floating a few yards away from him.
 He was very visible, for at the time of the accident he was not over one and a half miles from the lighthouse.
 The tide set in toward us, till we could distinctly see his features and could he have assisted the spar that bore him up by swimming in the least he would have most assuredly reached the house.
 The tide turned against him and swept him in a west-southwest direction about four miles from us.
 This was about 3:30 P.M. at which time we lost sight of him altogether.Not having a second vessel with which to attempt a rescue, the keepers on the tower tried in vain to hail vessels in the area.
 Finally, on the following day the steamer Clyde answered the tower’s distress signal.
 By that time though, all the steamer could do was carry notice of the tragedy to the lighthouse official in Key West.

 I find a great deal of pleasure and educational features in the benefits derived from the donated radio set at our station.
 There is also possible the reception of divine services which are enjoyed by the station personnel, the services of the Men’s Bible Class at Miami, Fla, every Sunday morning being eagerly looked forward to, as it always comes in fine.
 When radio weather is favorable, concerts, political speeches, operas, and other enjoyable programs are very much appreciated by all of us.
 When bad weather or storms are in the vicinity, our set keeps us posted as to conditions, progress of the storm, etc., and enables us to take all necessary precautions, give messages to any vessels in the immediate locality, and follow the progress of the hurricane after it passes.
-By the medium of the radio we are kept in touch with the news of the country, and this the only means of procuring same, as newspapers are not accessible.
-I know I speak for the three keepers of Sombero Key Lighthouse when I say we are very thankful for this very useful and entertaining gift.
+By the medium of the radio we are kept in touch with the news of the country, and this is the only means of procuring same, as newspapers are not accessible.
+I know I speak for the three keepers of Sombrero Key Lighthouse when I say we are very thankful for this very useful and entertaining gift.